chjj/cmake-node/README.md

-# node-cmk
+# cmake-node

 Node.js toolchain for CMake.

 ## Design

-node-cmk is very lightweight and requires no dependencies.
+cmake-node is very lightweight and requires no dependencies.
 This provides a nice alternative to node-gyp and cmake-js, which pull in half of npm just to build a project.

 The latest NAPI headers are bundled and automatically added to your include paths.
-While there is a chance node-cmk could fall behind in updating these headers, it should not be that severe of a problem as NAPI provides a stable ABI.
+While there is a chance cmake-node could fall behind in updating these headers, it should not be that severe of a problem as NAPI provides a stable ABI.
 NAN support is intentionally excluded for this reason.

 Auto-downloading is only necessary for the windows `node.lib` file.
 Builds on unix will never do any network IO.

-While node-cmk requires no _node.js_ dependencies, it does require that the user have certain other dependencies: this includes CMake itself, MSVS on windows, and Make on unix.
+While cmake-node requires no _node.js_ dependencies, it does require that the user have certain other dependencies: this includes CMake itself, MSVS on windows, and Make on unix.